 Aragonite from Molina de Aragon, Spain

-I acquired a small light brown round piece from Crystal Castle when on a road trip up to Byron Bay around Easter of 2015.
-The chunky specimen came from Greg at Blue Gems at the August 2016 Sydney Crystal Show.
+I acquired a small light brown round piece from Crystal Castle when on a road trip up to Byron Bay around Easter in 2015.
+This chunky specimen came from Greg at Blue Gems at the August 2016 Sydney Crystal Show.

 Chemical Formula: CaCO3

 Colour: Clear to light brown

 Hardness: 3.5 – 4

 Lustre: Vitreous, dull

 Rarity of Mineral